Democratic Union for Revival: Entrance into nationwide politics

-The relations deteriorated in the summer of 1997, initially over the new law on self-government and the appointment of heads of the municipalities in Adjara.
-Ultimately, the draft law was amended so that the President Shevardnadze would appoint all heads of the municipalities in Georgia except those of Adjara, where Abashidze would appoint his candidates in consultation with the President.
-Later, in July 1997, several MPs in Georgian parliament defected from the Revival to the new "Mamuli" faction and established close ties with the CUG, which invoked suspicions in Abashidze.
-He especially mistrusted the CUG's 'reformist faction'.
-After Eduard Surmanidze, a deputy chairman of parliament from the Revival party defected to the 'reformist wing', Abashidze called for his resignation but was resisted by the UCG.
-Ultimately, after an exchange of some hostile statements between the parties, the Revival began to boycott the Georgian parliament in April 1998.
-At this time, Abashidze began to build an opposition coalition around him.
-In June 1998, a three-day congress of the Revival party with the participation of some opposition parties was held in Batumi, where Abashidze called for broader autonomy for Adjara, including independent control of borders, and spoke against the "autocratic" Georgian government.
-Using his financial resources, Abashidze attracted various actors disillusioned with Shevardnadze and the CUG into his camp, including the Socialist Party, Georgian Labour Party, the Popular Party, and the Union of Georgian Traditionalists.
-He also attracted some prominent individuals, such as former head of the Georgian National Bank Nodar Javakhishvili, former deputy Prosecutor Vakhtang Gvaramia, legal expert Valeri Gelbakhiani, the journalist Giorgi Targamadze and the theatre director Giga Lortkipanidze.
-For the 1999 Georgian parliamentary election, the Revival united with the Union of Georgian traditionalists, the Socialist Party, and some Zviadists to form a powerful anti-UCG bloc and garnered 25% of the votes.
+Relations between Shevardnadze and Abashidze deteriorated in the summer of 1997, initially over a new law on self-government and the appointment of municipal heads in Adjara.
+The draft law was ultimately amended to allow President Shevardnadze to appoint the heads of all municipalities in Georgia except those in Adjara, where Abashidze would appoint candidates in consultation with the president.
+Later, in July 1997, several MPs in the Georgian parliament defected from the Revival to the newly formed "Mamuli" faction and established close ties with the UCG, arousing Abashidze's suspicions.
+He was particularly distrustful of the UCG's "reformist" faction.
+After Eduard Surmanidze, a deputy chairman of parliament from the Revival, defected to the reformist wing, Abashidze demanded his resignation, but the UCG refused.
+Following an exchange of hostile statements between the two parties, the Revival began boycotting the Georgian parliament in April 1998.

+By this time, Abashidze had begun building an opposition coalition around himself.
+In June 1998, the Revival held a three-day party congress in Batumi, attended by several opposition parties, at which Abashidze called for broader autonomy for Adjara, including independent control over its borders, and denounced the Georgian government as "autocratic".
+Using his financial resources, Abashidze attracted various political actors disillusioned with Shevardnadze and the UCG, including the Socialist Party, the Georgian Labour Party, the Popular Party, and the Union of Georgian Traditionalists.
+He also recruited several prominent individuals, including former Georgian National Bank chairman Nodar Javakhishvili, former deputy prosecutor Vakhtang Gvaramia, legal expert Valeri Gelbakhiani, journalist Giorgi Targamadze, and theatre director Giga Lortkipanidze.
+For the 1999 Georgian parliamentary election, the Revival led a powerful anti-UCG electoral bloc comprising the Union of Georgian Traditionalists, the Socialist Party, and several Zviadists, which won 25% of the vote.

 In 2000, Abashidze positioned himself to run for the Georgian presidency.
-However, following meetings with Georgian parliamentary speaker Zurab Zhvania and President Eduard Shevardnadze in Batumi on 5 and 6 April, Abashidze made a last-minute decision to withdraw his candidacy.
-Observers claimed that the decision was made in return for some concessions from the central Georgian government.
-Shortly after the election the Georgian parliament passed the constitutional amendments to define the status of the Autonomous Republic of Adjara in the Georgian constitution, while the previous version of the constitution omitted a reference to it.
-In 2001, Abashidze consolidated his power by establishing the post of a directly elected Head of the Autonomous Republic of Adjara with powers to control any movement of military on Adjara's territory, and was elected on this position in November 2001 while being the only candidate.
+However, following meetings with Georgian parliamentary speaker Zurab Zhvania and President Eduard Shevardnadze in Batumi on 5 and 6 April, he made a last-minute decision to withdraw his candidacy.
+Observers claimed that the decision was made in exchange for concessions from the central Georgian government.
+Shortly after the election, the Georgian parliament adopted constitutional amendments defining the status of the Autonomous Republic of Adjara in the Georgian Constitution, whereas the previous version had contained no reference to the autonomous republic.
+In 2001, Abashidze further consolidated his power by establishing the office of the directly elected Head of the Autonomous Republic of Adjara, whose powers included control over all military movements within Adjara.
+He was elected to the post in November 2001 as the sole candidate.